Charlene, Princess of Monaco: Marriage

 Wittstock met Albert II, Prince of Monaco, in 2000 at the Mare Nostrum swimming meet in Monaco.
 They made their public debut as a couple at the opening ceremony of the 2006 Winter Olympics.
-She accompanied him to the weddings of the Crown Princess of Sweden in 2010 and of the Duke of Cambridge in 2011.
+She accompanied him to the weddings of the Crown Princess of Sweden in 2010 and of the Prince of Wales in 2011.

 On 23 June 2010, the palace announced their engagement.
 Her engagement ring featured a pear-shaped three-carat diamond at the centre and surrounding diamond brilliants.
 The ring was reported to be created by Parisian jeweller Repossi.
-Wittstock, who was raised a Protestant, converted to Roman Catholicism, despite it not being a requirement in the Constitution of Monaco.
+Wittstock, who was raised a Protestant, converted to Catholicism, despite it not being a requirement in the Constitution of Monaco.

 The future princess was also instructed in French and the Monégasque dialect, and became familiar with European court protocol.

-The wedding was originally scheduled for 8 and 9 July 2011, but was moved forward to prevent a conflict with the International Olympic Committee (IOC) meeting in Durban on 5–9 July, which they both attended.
+The wedding was scheduled for 8 and 9 July 2011, but was moved forward to prevent a conflict with the International Olympic Committee (IOC) meeting in Durban on 5–9 July, which they both attended.
 The couple had invited members of the IOC, including President Jacques Rogge, to their wedding.

 The couple was married in a civil ceremony on 1 July 2011 in the Throne Room of the Prince's Palace.
-Wittstock was reported to be in tears during the wedding.
 The religious ceremony took place in the courtyard of the palace on 2 July, and was presided over by Archbishop Bernard Barsi.
 The couple honeymooned in Mozambique.

 On 30 May 2014, the palace announced Charlene's pregnancy.
 It was confirmed on 9 October 2014 that the couple was expecting twins by the end of the year.
 On 10 December 2014, her twins were born at The Princess Grace Hospital Centre.
 Princess Gabriella was born first, followed by Hereditary Prince Jacques, who is heir apparent to the throne.